- What is a

 - Property destroyed by a calamity (i.e., fire, flood, earthquake) may be eligible for property tax relief.
 The Assessor's office will reappraise the property to reflect its damaged condition.
 The property will retain its previous taxable value if rebuilt similar to original condition.
 To qualify, you must file a calamity claim with the Assessor within 60 days and the loss must exceed $5,000 in value.

-- What is the Property Tax Assistance program?
+- What is the Property Tax Postponement program?

 - The program allows a property owner to postpone the payment of property taxes if they meet specific requirements.
 Applications are filed with the California State Controller's Office, not with the Assessor.